-For terms and definitions, GMO risk in crops and listing of forbidden pesticide please refer to ProTerra Standard version 4.0.
+For terms and definitions, GMO risk in crops and listing of forbidden pesticides please refer to ProTerra Standard version 4.1.
+These definitions apply within the scope of the ProTerra Smallholders Interpretation.

-The current valid version of the Proterra Certification Protocol, available at the ProTerra Foundation web page, applies to this ProTerra India Smallholder Interpretation with exception of:
+The current valid version of the Proterra Certification Protocol, available at the ProTerra Foundation web page, applies to this ProTerra Smallholders Interpretation with exception of:

-- Item 6.5 (Non-conformities and Corrective action) is not applicable to ProTerra India Smallholder Interpretation. - Item 6.6 (Certification) is not applicable. - o To achieve certification against ProTerra India Smallholder Interpretation the farmers must demonstrate compliance with all the requirements of a given certification level.
+- Item 6.5 (Non-conformities and Corrective action) is not applicable to ProTerra Smallholders Interpretation. - Item 6.6 (Certification) is not applicable. - To achieve certification against ProTerra Smallholders Interpretation the farmers must demonstrate compliance with all the requirements of a given certification level.
 If there are non-conformities, the certificate will not be issued until objective evidence has been received and verified by the Certification Body that these are corrected.
 This verification may include additional on-site audit.
-The economic operator shall answer the non-conformity report with the corrective actions to be taken, and send it to the Certification Body within a maximum of 3 months.
-The implementation of the corrective actions for non-conformities will be verified at the next annual audit.
+The economic operator shall answer the non-conformity report with the corrective actions to be taken and send it to the Certification Body within a maximum of 3 months.
+The implementation of the corrective actions for non-core non-conformities will be verified at the next annual audit.
 The Certification Body shall not issue a certificate of compliance or re-issue a certificate until non-conformity is closed out to the satisfaction of the Certification Body.
-The validity of certification is 1 year for Level II and Level III organizations and of 2 years for Level I.
+The validity of certification is 2 years.

-- Appendix 1 Certification Body Application - Appendix 3 Sampling Methodology
+- Appendix 1 Certification Body Application. - Appendix 3 Sampling Methodology.

-Attachment A, brings the Farm sampling methodology applicable to the
+Attachment A brings the Farm sampling methodology applicable to the ProTerra Smallholders Interpretation.

-ProTerra India Smallholder Interpretation.

-As this interpretation is reduced in relation to ProTerra Standard, any certification or communication related to the certification of a smallholder must clearly indicate the reference to ProTerra India Smallholder Interpretation and the associated level (entry, intermediate or advanced).
+As this interpretation is reduced in relation to ProTerra Standard, any certification or communication related to the certification of a smallholder must clearly indicate the reference to ProTerra Smallholders Interpretation and the associated level (entry, intermediate or advanced).
 This will ensure a transparent communication with the stakeholders.

-2.0 Principles, Criteria, Indicators and Guidance for smallholders in India
+2.0 Principles, Criteria, Indicators and Guidance for smallholders